-The Authority's Treasury Management Advisors, Link Asset Services, provided the fair value amounts to be disclosed in relation to its debt portfolio.
-Capita have assessed fair value by calculating the present value of the cash flows that will take place over the remaining life of the loans applying the following rates:
+The Authority assessed the fair value of PWLB loans by calculating the present value of the cash flows that will take place over the remaining life of the loans applying the following rates:

-- (a) For the fair value measured according to the requirements of Section 2.10 of the Code new borrowing available from the PWLB rates as at the balance sheet date of 31st March 2019; and - (b) for the value reflecting the amount that the Authority would have to pay to repay the loans as at 31st March 2019 PWLB premature repayment rates as at 31st March 2019. - (c) The fair value, as calculated in accordance with the Code, of £16,426,164 measures the economic effect of the past terms agreed with the PWLB compared with new borrowing rates from the PWLB as at 31st March.
+(a) For the fair value measured according to the requirements of Section 2.10 of the Code - new borrowing available from the PWLB, rates as at the balance sheet date of 31st March 2020; and

+- (b) for the value reflecting the amount that the Authority would have to pay to repay the loans as at 31st March 2020 PWLB premature repayment rates as at 31st March 2020. - (c) The fair value, as calculated in accordance with the Code, of £14,422,137 measures the economic effect of the past terms agreed with the PWLB compared with new borrowing rates from the PWLB as at 31st March.
 This is because the Authority has the ability to borrow at concessionary rates from the PWLB rather than from the markets and therefore this provides a more useful figure for the users of the Authority's financial statements as opposed to a value using prevailing market rates.
-The fair value of the liabilities is greater than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than PWLB rates as at 31st March 2019.
+The fair value of the liabilities is greater than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than PWLB rates as at 31st March 2020.
 This shows the notional future loss (based upon economic conditions as at that date) arising from a commitment to pay interest to PWLB above its current rates. - (d) However, it is important for users of the accounts to recognise that if the Authority were to seek to avoid the projected loss by repaying the loans early, the PWLB would charge a premium to reflect the additional interest that would not then be paid.
-The amount the Authority would have to pay to repay the loans early using premature repayment rates as at 31st March 2019 is £17,689,717 being the outstanding debt including accrued interest of £13,932,449 plus a premium of £3,757,268.
+The amount the Authority would have to pay to repay the loans early using premature repayment rates as at 31st March 2020 is £17,018,932 being the outstanding debt including accrued interest of £12,699,860 plus a premium of £4,319,073.
 The fact that this repayment figure is higher than both the carrying amount and also the fair value of the liabilities, demonstrates why the Authority has undertaken no debt repayment or rescheduling exercise to date.